 How long will sweet potato pie keep?
 Can I make it in advance?

-Make sure your pie is completely cool before wrapping it in plastic and storing in the fridge for 4 to 5 days.
+Make sure your pie is completely cool before wrapping it in plastic and storing it in the fridge for 4 to 5 days.
 The crust will become softer over time, but you can “freshen” it up with 10 minutes in the oven at 350 degrees when ready to serve.
 While it’s always best fresh, no one will know if you make it a day or two ahead of your big feast.

 Can you freeze sweet potato pie?